mazwat/mazwat.github.io/cybernetics-lm-2.md

 The equations derived from knowing the length of the first two bones (called c and a, respectively).
 Since the length of the bones is not supposed to change, it can be calculated in the IK bool in the floats _length

  What happens if the target is unreachable?
 The solution is to fully stretch the arm in the direction of the target.
 Such a behaviour is consistent with the reaching movement that we are trying to simulate.
 The code detects if the target is out of reach by checking if the distance from the root is greater than that the total length of the arm.
-CLICK

 Finally we have to calculate the angles.
 If we translate equations (A) and (B) directly to code, we end up with something like this.
-The mathematical functions cos^{-1} and tan^{-1} are called Mathf.Acos and Mathf.Atan2 in Unity.
+The mathematical functions $$cos^{-1}$$ and $$tan^{-1}$$ are called Mathf.Acos and Mathf.Atan2 in Unity.
 Also, the final angles are converted to degrees using Mathf.Rad2Deg, since the Transform component accepts degrees, instead of radians.